-During Peggy’s childhood, her mother Delores hosted a Monthly Card Night for 5 local couples.
+During Peggy’s childhood, her mother Delores hosted a Monthly Card Night for five local couples.
 The ritual created excitement that flitted from room to room.
 She watched as her mother spread the linen tablecloth, and fill bowls with Bugles and mixed nuts.
 Beer was put on ice.
 Brandy, bitters, and oranges were gathered for Old Fashioneds, and the house was ready.
-Kids had to be upstairs, but Peggy sneaked a peak now and then, hearing laughter, fun, storytelling, and her mother’s voice, caring for everyone.
+Kids had to be upstairs, but Peggy sneaked a peek now and then, hearing laughter, fun, storytelling, and her mother’s voice, caring for everyone.
 Card Nights sparked Peggy's love of creating and hosting events.

 Dennis loves stories about the past.
 We are pretty sure we can thank Grandpa Elmo for that.
 Life on an Iowa farm in the early 1900s was an exciting place for a boy in summertime, and Elmo could spin a yarn like no one else.
-Ask Dennis to tell you the story of the drawers, the cash and the gun some time.
+Ask Dennis to tell you the story of the drawers, the cash and the gun sometime.

 Sometimes when people tell great stories, it makes you want to write one of your own.In the late 1990s, Dennis went to England to explore.
 In between hostel stays, he found himself captivated by arboretums with roses in York and cottages with English gardens dotting the countryside.
 He let his mind dream…

 And then he fell in love.
 Not long after that, Willow Springs Garden began to come together.
 Part Dennis, part Peggy, part something new.